-When it comes to oral health, it is widely recognized that everyone should brush their teeth at least twice a day to keep teeth clean and healthy.
+When it comes to oral health, it is widely recognized that everyone should brush their teeth at least twice a day to keep their teeth clean and healthy.
 Every person has their own dental hygiene routine that aims to maintain their oral health.
 However, one aspect of oral health that tends to be overlooked by a lot of people is gum health.
 People are often satisfied as long as their teeth appear clean and white, but not a lot of people seem to consider the fact that healthy teeth require healthy gums.

 To better understand the reason, let’s begin by comparing teeth to an iceberg.
 The teeth are a bit similar to icebergs because just like icebergs, what you see is much smaller than what is below the surface — about a third of each tooth is underneath the gums.
 This is why it is extremely important to ensure that you’re taking great care of your gums, as well.